L2NE-dev/L2NE-dev/README.md

 }
 ```

-## 🔰 Less for your hopes, my small troll... 🔰
+### 🔰 Addition for Evercookies... 🔰

-> Code to block some actions of naive users...
+> Code to block some actions from of naive users...

-Ideal scenario for protect from ban avoid...
 Why?
 Because after clear cache, memory process still remain
 You can pass ban-system only if you block such events, or if you clear store in out of process